digital-asset/daml/daml-lf/archive/README.md

 `daml-core-package`, so that consumers and producers do not really need to worry about it.

-`ArchivePayload` is a sum type containing the various Daml-LF versions supported by the Daml-LF archive.
-Currently we have two major versions:
+`ArchivePayload` in `src/protobuf/com/daml/daml_lf_dev/daml_lf.proto`

-* `Daml-LF-0`, which is the deprecated legacy Daml core;
+is a sum type containing the various Daml-LF versions supported by the Daml-LF archive.
+Currently, we have only one major version:

 * `Daml-LF-1`, which is the first version of Daml-LF as specified by
     <https://github.com/digital-asset/daml/blob/main/daml-lf/spec/daml-lf-1.rst>.